 And some good news….

 Recent encouraging shifts in education policy that can be leveraged by the EQuip Our Kids!
 Campaign make our efforts even more timely:

 This is a major shift in federal policy and opens a door for parents and citizens mobilized by our campaign to meet less resistance than in the past in pressing for this superb learning in their local schools.

 While supporting the excellent work of these organizations and businesses, our Campaign operates independently as a nonprofit in order to have maximum flexibility to promote the cause, with no financing or directives from, or formal legal ties to, any of the support organizations or program providers.

 Among the best known are Edutopia from the George Lucas Foundation, and most prominently The Collaborative for Academic, Social, and Emotional Learning (CASEL), a non-profit organization based in Chicago which describes itself as “the nation’s leading organization advancing the development of academic, social and emotional competence for all students.”

 CASEL does so in part by rating school and after-school programs and with research.
 It also advocates for support from lawmakers, and operates a project that is helping eight large urban districts across the U.S. directly implement EQ-raising programs and practices.

-Other examples of ratings bodies for SEL programs are What Works Clearinghouse and Blueprints for Healthy Youth Development at the Center for the Study and Prevention of Violence at the University of Colorado, Boulder.
+Other examples of program ratings bodies are What Works Clearinghouse and Blueprints for Healthy Youth Development at the Center for the Study and Prevention of Violence at the University of Colorado, Boulder.

-Also see our Resources section for more noteworthy organizations and information about emotional intelligence (EQ) and social-emotional learning.
+Also see our Resources section for additional noteworthy organizations and information about emotional intelligence and social-emotional learning.